 Best Travel Crib With Bassinet:

 This Graco portable crib is 20% smaller than other travel cribs of its kind, which makes it ideal for taking along on the road.
 Its space-saving design would also be helpful for baby’s quick cat naps at home.
 It is lightweight enough to easily move from room to room, and it fits in small spaces.
-The removable bassinet has an attached hood for blocking the sun or just to give your little one a little extra covering for sleep.
+The removable bassinet has an attached hood for blocking the sun or just to give your little one a little extra coverage for sleep.

 When the bassinet is taken out there’s plenty of room for play.
 It folds compactly with the push of a button.
 This crib also has mesh on all sides to provide adequate airflow.
 The quilted mattress is softer than other comparable travel crib options.
 The ruffles give the crib a nicer look than other portable options as well.
 See the Graco Travel Lite Crib here.